 The Softest Tights

 Just behind Heist, my second-favourite pair for everyday wear was a tie between Wolford 70 Opaque Tights (£21, available at Uktights.com) and Falke Pure Matt 50 (£17).
 These are the softest and most comfortable in my pile, and although they are more expensive than a high-street pair, they don't droop, and you can notice the difference in the quality of the fabric.
 If you play tights economics, these are a wise purchase, as they are far more likely to last you the entire season.

 The Best of the Affordable Options

 M&S 100 Dernier Body Sensor Tights (£8)

-If you can't spend £20 or £30 on a pair of tights, then the best pair I tried on are M&S 100 Dernier Body Sensor Tights, which are £8 for two—they are soft and have a flattering high waistband.
+If you can't spend £20 or £30 on a pair of tights, the best pair I tried on are M&S 100 Denier Body Sensor Tights, which are £8 for two—they're soft and have a flattering high waistband.
 M&S super-soft opaque tights also rated highly in my experiment and are only £2.50 a pair.
 However, unlike the seamless fitted body on the Heist tights, these will slip over time.